hn/zennio-firmware/README.md

 `System` and `User` data is stored in [JFFS2](https://en.wikipedia.org/wiki/JFFS2) partitions, which can be extracted with [jefferson](https://github.com/sviehb/jefferson), for example.

-The main application (GUI, KNX i/o, network) is stored as a ELF executable on the `User` partition, e.g. `Z41_Pro_3_6_0_arm_release`.
+The main application (GUI, KNX i/o, network) is stored as a monolithic ELF executable on the `User` partition, e.g. `Z41_Pro_3_6_0_arm_release`.

 ### Unpack firmware